 The law says to ride “as far to the right as practicable”, NOT “as far to the right as possible”.
 The distinction is everything.
-To ride as far right as possible would keep us forever in the rightmost lane, close enough to the curb and parked cars to clip them.
-But to ride as far right as practicable is to ride as far to the right as safe and reasonable for us.
-In fact, there are many reasons we should avoid a far-right position on the road (uh, left turns, anyone??), and no one—not cops*, not judges, not fellow cyclists, not our moms, not crazed motorists—can dictate otherwise.
+To ride as far right as possible would keep cyclist forever in the rightmost lane, close enough to the curb and parked cars to clip them.
+But to ride as far right as practicable is to ride as far to the right as safe and reasonable for you.
+In fact, there are many reasons to avoid a far-right position on the road, and no one—not cops*, not judges, not fellow cyclists, not your mom, not crazed motorists—can dictate otherwise.
 We decide where we ride.
 Here again is the ORC:

 This section does not require a person operating a bicycle to ride at the edge of the roadway when it is unreasonable or unsafe to do so.
 Conditions that may require riding away from the edge of the roadway include when necessary to avoid fixed or moving objects, parked or moving vehicles, surface hazards, or if it otherwise is unsafe or impracticable to do so, including if the lane is too narrow for the bicycle and an overtaking vehicle to travel safely side by side within the lane.—Ohio Revised Code 4511.55, Section C